christabely/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **600 (rw-------)** The owner may read and write a file.
 All others have no rights.
 A common setting for data files that the owner wants to keep private.

-`1.How to print the effective userid`
+# How to print the effective userid

-To print the effective user ID (EUID) in a Unix-like operating system, you can use the geteuid() function in a programming language like C or use the id -u command in the terminal.
+To print the effective user ID (EUID),you can use the geteuid() function in the C programming language or use the id -u command in the terminal.
 Here's how you can do it in both ways:

 `Using C`